What is Functional Nutrition?

 But, what is functional nutrition, exactly?

-In this blog, we’ll review functional nutrition, how it’s different, and how we use it to help you restore wellness, find balance in the body, and prevent disease.
+In this article, we’ll review functional nutrition, how it’s different, and how we use it to help you restore wellness, find balance in the body, and prevent disease.

 First, Let’s Review: What is Functional Medicine?